Josh Naylor Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to give up 55 home runs (one per game), the sixth-fewest in the league.
+- Twins pitchers combine to surrender the sixth-fewest home runs in baseball (55 total, one per game).

-- In his most recent time out on Saturday, the right-hander threw 5 2/3 innings against the Toronto Blue Jays, allowing four earned runs while surrendering five hits.
+- His most recent appearance was on Sunday against the Toronto Blue Jays, when the righty threw five innings, surrendering two earned runs while giving up five hits.

+- The 27-year-old has put up an ERA of 2.68, with 8.3 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.